integeruser/on-pwning/README.md

 # on-pwning
-This repository contains interesting links/notes about pwning stuff and my solutions to some CTF challenges.
+This repository contains interesting links and notes about pwning stuff, along with my solutions to some CTF challenges.

 |||
 |-|-|